-Annual events at the Lake include the Lake Gaston Chamber of Commerce's Annual Battle of the Barbecue during Memorial Day weekend, a fireworks display held the Saturday nearest the Fourth of July, the Chamber Golf Tournament during the summer, and the Littleton/Lake Gaston Festival on Labor Day weekend.
+Annual events at the Lake include the Lake Gaston Regional Chamber of Commerce's Annual Lizard Creek Jam in June, a fireworks display held the Saturday nearest the Fourth of July, the Chamber Golf Tournament during the fall, and the Littleton/Lake Gaston Festival on Labor Day weekend.

 Come visit us...you will love everything about the lake!

 As determined by a N.C.
 Department of Transportation study, mileage to the Lake Gaston area from specific points has been established as follows: